 Even if we conclude Paul’s focus is eternal destination, we find no evidence that this destination is “fixed” or “unalterable.”
 Take Paul’s Christian audience in Ephesians for example.
 They were once “Children of wrath” (2:3) themselves until they took hold of God’s grace.
 A little closer to home, Romans 11:23 says,

 “And they also, if they abide not still in unbelief, shall be graffed in: for God is able to graff them in again.”

-The Jews who were cut off can be and will be welcomed back into the covenent if they accept Christ as their Messiah.
-Likewise, believers can also be rejected from God’s in-history action if they live in disobediance.
+The Jews who were cut off can be and will be welcomed back into the covenant if they accept Christ as their Messiah.
+Likewise, believers can also be rejected from God’s in-history action if they live in disobedience.
 We turn back to William Klein’s findings,

 “We get no teaching here that God has chosen specific individuals to whom to show mercy or to harden.
 In the context of Ro 9, as we will continue to see, Paul’s concern is the elect people of God, a corporate entity.
 God has willed to show mercy to his people, to provide salvation; people cannot effect or procure their own salvation.
 Cranfield’s important reminder confirms this analysis: ‘The assumption that Paul is here thinking of the ultimate destiny of the individual, of his final salvation or final ruin, is not justified by the text.’
 We discover the criterion for obtaining mercy later in Ro 9 and 10: faith.
 God calls those who come to him in faith, ‘my people.’
 Conversely, he hardens those who reject him by hardening their hearts against him.
 He destines the first group for glory, the other for destruction.”
 The New Chosen People: A Corporate View of Election p.166